sylefeb/tinygpus/README.md

     );

 ```
 Planar spans are only used for horizontal floors/ceilings in this demo, since walls use simpler vertical spans.
-Because the surfaces are horizontal, the parameters to `PARAMETER_PLANE_A` are `256,0,0`: only the normal varies with the $y$ axis.
+Because the surfaces are horizontal, the parameters to `PARAMETER_PLANE_A` are `256,0,0`: only the normal has a non zero coordinate along the screen y axis.
+Note how `du` represents the dot product between a view front vector `(cosview,0,sinview)` and the view ray `(cx,b,rz)` (computed from screen pixel coordinates). `dv` is similar for the orthogonal vector.
+These two values `du,dv` define the orientation of the texture within the plane.

 A more general use can be seen in the [tetrahedron demo](demos/tetrahedron/tetrahedron.c).
 In this demo the triangles are rasterized into spans on the CPU ; this can be seen in the file [raster.c](software/api/raster.c) that contains detailed comments on that process too.
 And of course, that is also the case in the [Quake viewer demo](demos/q5k/q5k.c).

 #### A key reference

-In [this 1994 article](http://qzx.com/pc-gpe/texture.txt), Sean Barrett introduces the idea of using planar texture mapping, with a technique using 9 'magic numbers'.
+In [this 1994 article](http://qzx.com/pc-gpe/texture.txt), Sean Barrett introduces the idea of rasterizing with planar texturing, with a technique using 9 'magic numbers'.
 Interestingly, these numbers are used to compute three values $a$, $b$, $c$ and finally the texture coordinates are obtained as $u = a / c$ and $v = b / c$.
 It turns out this computes a ray-plane intersection, and $c$ is the dot product between the plane normal and view ray direction!
 This can be guessed in the article from the expression of Oc,Hc,Vc that is the cross product of M and N, two vectors defining the texture plane, and hence the texture plane normal.
-But we don't have to guess, because Sean Barrett wrote [another article detailing this idea](https://nothings.org/gamedev/ray_plane.html)!
+But we don't have to guess, because Sean Barrett wrote [another article detailing this idea](https://nothings.org/gamedev/ray_plane.html).

-The only difference is that I store the precomputed dot product into a table, to avoid the per-pixel division (and that we can now implement this in hardware on an FPGA!).
+The only difference is that we precompute and store the dot product into a table, to turn the per-pixel division into a multiply (and that we can now implement this in hardware on an FPGA!).

 > Huge thanks to Sean Barrett for [discussions on z-constant and planar texture mapping](https://twitter.com/sylefeb/status/1565425789063020545).
 Make sure to read his [1994 PCGPE article](http://qzx.com/pc-gpe/texture.txt) that discusses many important aspects of texturing.

 ### On lightmaps

-A big challenge in the `q5k` demo was to support lightmaps: textures which contain light information blended with the standard color textures.
+A big challenge in the `q5k` demo (Quake viewer) was to support lightmaps: textures which contain light information blended with the standard color textures.

 The lightmaps of every polygon in the level are packed into standard textures (this is done by the [qrepack](demos/q5k/qrepack/qrepack.cc) tool).
-However the key question was how to blend the lightmaps with the color textures?
+However the key question is how to blend the lightmaps with the color textures?

 <table>
 <tr>